-- 1: PAC recommendation: Government must set out its scenario planning and modelling for passenger volumes in 2022 and clarify how it will manage the increased pressures and any contingencies that may be required, including those relating to the new EU Entry and Exit System requirements at juxtaposed controls.
-Government should write to the Committee within six months to provide an update on its scenario planning and whether its 2022 modelling has provided accurate, with particular emphasis on HGV drivers. - 1.1 The government agrees with the Committee's recommendation.
+1: PAC recommendation: Government must set out its scenario planning and modelling for passenger volumes in 2022 and clarify how it will manage the increased pressures and any contingencies that may be required, including those relating to the new EU Entry and Exit System requirements at juxtaposed controls.
+Government should write to the Committee within six months to provide an update on its scenario planning and whether its 2022 modelling has provided accurate, with particular emphasis on HGV drivers.